 Beyond the lecture hall

 Does the thought of sitting in a classroom for hours make you restless?
 Us too.
-Take advantage of the amazing experiential opportunities available to all our students, and take your learning to the next level.
+We invite you to take advantage of the amazing experiential opportunities available to all our students.
+Get involved with our diverse community, join a club, and discover your learning pathway at U of T.

 A group of students stand a table with a sign for the Hatchery.